ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Branch to isolate
 ---
 Any contents in Git must be in a branch.
-The first branch of a Git repository is the master branch.
+The first branch of a Git repository is the *master* branch.
 Technically it is a branch like all other branches, but conceptually it is the primary, stable version of whatever is stored in the repository.

 A commit will always be done inside of a particular branch.
 But while commits point to the past, a branch is a concept for the future.
 A branch is a virtual copy of your project, where commits can be made freely in isolation from whatever else may happen in the repository.
-You would make a branch to experiment with some new feature inside of your project, to fix a bug, develop a new feature or to do other things which you want to have separated from everything else until you have truly found what you are after in your branch.
+You would make a branch to experiment with some new feature inside of your project, to fix a bug or to do other things which you want to have separated from everything else until you have truly found what you are after in your branch.

-While you can have multiple branches in your repository, there is always exact one working branch in your repository, which is the one you are currently working on.
-Any commit you make, will be against the working branch.
+While you can have multiple branches in your repository, there is always exact one working branch in your local repository, which is the one you are currently working on.
+This is what is in your *working directory* or *working copy*.
+Any commit you make will be against the working branch.

 ```
 git branch <branch-name>